jonbodner/golang-data-api/README.md

 Most tasks are automated with a `Makefile`.

 ## Purpose
-Created to test API use cases in Kubernetes with network plumbing.
+Created to test API use cases in Kubernetes, with associated network plumbing in AWS.

 ## WARNING: Not production ready!